elixir-lang/elixir-lang.github.com/install.markdown

 The quickest way to install Elixir is through a distribution or using one of the available installers.
 If not available, then we recommend the precompiled packages or compiling it.

 Note that Elixir {{ stable.name }} requires Erlang {{ stable.minimum_otp }} or later.
 Many of the instructions below will automatically install Erlang for you.
-In case they do not, read the "Installing Erlang" section below.
+In case they do not, read the "Installing Erlang" section.

-## Distributions
+## By Operating System

-The preferred option for installing Elixir.
 Choose your operating system and tool.

-**If your distribution contains an old Elixir/Erlang version, see the sections below for installing Elixir/Erlang from version managers or from source**.

 ### macOS